 TeleHealth Virtual Office Visits

-Please note that currently only patients whose legal residence is in Ohio are able to use the TeleHealth service at this time.
+Please note that currently only patients whose legal residence is in Ohio or Kentucky are able to use the TeleHealth service at this time.

 How it Works